-Teasing out the Demogorgon was effective, however, the season ended with far too many questions to the point of inducing the audience to ask ridiculous ones, such as "did any of this really happen or were they just playing out a Dungeons & Dragons fantasy?"
+Teasing out the Demogorgon was effective however the season ended with far too many questions to the point of inducing the audience to ask ridiculous ones, such as "did any of this really happen or were they just playing out a Dungeons & Dragons fantasy?"
 Everyone forgets about Eleven despite having been devastated for the whole season by the other missing children.
 The shadowy military organization just disappears allowing the town to go back to blissful ignorance.
-The ending is far too pat despite the coughing up of a supernatural parasite by the abducted boy in the last moments of the drama.
+The ending is far too pat despite the emergent threat of a supernatural parasite.
 Wes Craven's Nightmare on Elm Street movies often ended similarly, but it was at least made clear that the serene conclusion was a ruse by Freddy who had dressed up the never ending nightmare as a peaceful dream.
 The end of Stranger Things doesn't even tease out a handful of options - it is all wide open.
-That level of blissful ignorance is too onerous for any spectator that is inclined toward critical engagement.
+Such openness only encourages blissful ignorance and it is a slap in the face to a critically engaged viewer.

 1. Oxymoron - Low Security Military

-One of the major threats in the opening season of Stranger Things is the shadowy military organization that has quarantined the Demogorgon's tear into our reality and is experimenting with it.
+One of the major threats in the opening season of Stranger Things is the shadowy military organization that has quarantined the Demogorgon's tear into our reality and is now experimenting with it.
 The facility where the gateway is located has minimal security and when the organization seeks out Eleven, there is a small number of soldiers and M.I.B. types on the offensive.
 It seems very unlikely that any organization protecting supernatural, alien phenomena would do such a lax job on security.
-In X-Files, FBI agents can almost never infiltrate military facilities and when they do it is an extremely short-lived jaunt that usually ends in torture and interrogation.
+In X-Files, FBI agents are rarely able to infiltrate military facilities and when they do it is an extremely short-lived jaunt that usually ends in torture and interrogation.
 That seems pretty realistic.